-How can members of the CEHG community get involved with In-Depth Diagnostics?
+How can members of the CEHG community get involved with In-Depth Genomics?

-Once sufficient data is collected, IDD hopes to launch a major research effort that will combine groups across academia and industry who are studying human disease, developing therapies, or performing other computational biology projects that may benefit from data such as ours.
-Any researcher from the CEHG community who is interested in working with IDD’s curated database should contact the foundation for application.
+Once sufficient data is collected, IDG hopes to launch a major research effort that will combine groups across academia and industry who are studying human disease, developing therapies, or performing other computational biology projects that may benefit from data such as ours.
+Any researcher from the CEHG community who is interested in working with IDG’s curated database should contact the foundation for application.

 CEHG’s core values are “collaboration” and “interdisciplinarity.”
-Are there ways you hope IDD will embody these values as well?
+Are there ways you hope IDG will embody these values as well?